 Antelope Canyon, also known as The Corkscrew is located in the United States in Arizona, near the town of Page and like a magnet attracts tourists from all over the world.
-Especially photographers who love fabulous scenery of nature.
+Especially photographers, who love fabulous scenery of nature.
 Interestingly, this place is not very frequently visited by the USA residents.
-Perhaps because it is located within the Navajo Tribal Park, so outside the National Parks, which tend to have a much stronger marketing, along with developed tourist infrastructure and a separate admission card.
+Perhaps because it is located within the Navajo Tribal Park, so outside national parks, which tend to have a much stronger marketing, along with developed tourist infrastructure and a separate admission card.

 How much for a tour of Antelope Canyon?

 To enter the Navaho Tribal Park we pay $8 per person plus there is an additional price for visiting the canyon.
-You can choose between the tour of Upper Canyon, which includes trasport by shuttle for $40 in total and Lower Canyon (The Corkscrew), where you hike with a guide in an approximately 10-person group for a price of $20.
+You can choose between the tour of Upper Canyon, which includes transport by shuttle for $40 in total and Lower Canyon (The Corkscrew), where you hike with a guide in an approximately 10-person group for a price of $20.
 Exploring the canyon without a guide is not allowed.
 It is not safe, there is always a risk of flooding caused by a sudden storm.
 In 1997 it killed 11 tourists.
-The last major flood occurred in 2006, while in 2011 a heavy rainfall forced the Park authorities to close it for a few months.
-Young girl from Tribe Navaho, who was our guide, told about the hard teamwork that was required to carry out in buckets all gravel and sand accumulated on the bottom and make a path accessible and safe for tourists.
+The last major flood occurred in 2006, while in 2011 heavy rainfall forced the Park authorities to close it for a few months.
+Young girl from Tribe Navaho, who was our guide, told us how much determination and hard teamwork it took to carry out in buckets all gravel and sand accumulated on the bottom and make the path accessible and safe for tourists.

 The cost of a professional photo session in the Upper Antelope Canyon is $120.
-It starts at 11 o’clock in the morning when most of sunlight gets inside.
-Between 10.30 and 11.30am is the best time to take unique photographs.
-It is the sun light that completes the magic of this place.
+It starts at 11 o’clock in the morning, when most of the sunlight gets inside.
+Between 10.30 and 11.30 am is the best time to take unique photographs.
+It is the sunlight that completes the magic of this place.

-Upper and Lower Antelope Canyon – which to choose?
+Upper and Lower Antelope Canyon – what’s the better choice?